Manila Metropolitan Theater: Exterior

 The façade's focal point is its proscenium-like central window of stained glass that corresponds with the shape and scale of the Main Theater inside.
 The stained glass marquee was executed by the Kraut Art Glass Company, with the "Metropolitan" label backlit and surrounded by Filipino floral motifs.

-It is highlighted on both ends by the curving walls with colorful decorated tiles in resemblance with the batik patterns from Southeast Asia.
-There are also moldings of zigzag and wavy lines that go with the sponged and painted multi-colored massive walls.
-The wall that framed the stained glass is a segmented arch with rows of small finials on the upper edge of the wall.
-Angkor Wat-inspired minarets crown the top of the concave roof which suggested its status as a theater back in its prime days.
-Located in the entrance are elaborate wrought iron gates which are patterned into leaf designs and various lines.
-Accenting the ground level are Capiz lamps and banana-leaf formed pillars which go alternately with the theater's entrances.
+The stained glass marquee is highlighted on both sides by curving walls of colorful, decorated tiles resembling batik patterns of Southeast Asia.
+There are also moldings of zigzag and wavy lines that go with the sponged and painted multi-colored walls.
+The wall that frames the stained glass is a segmented arch with rows of small finials on the upper edge.
+Muslim-inspired minarets crown the top of the concave roof, which suggested its status as a theater back in its prime days.
+Located at the entrance are elaborate wrought iron gates which are patterned into leaf designs and various lines.
+Accenting the ground level are capiz lamps and banana-leaf formed pillars which go alternately with the theater's entrances.

-Standing at the back is the fly tower decorated on the sides by geometric motifs.
-The ceiling profile of the auditorium was reflected in the exterior through stepped vaults.

 Interior

 Foyer

 The Main Theater is accessed through a foyer with a two-story ceiling and stairways on either side leading to the balcony.
 By the stairways are the Adam and Eve bronze sculptures done by Italian artist Franceso Riccardo Monti.
-On opposite sides of the foyer are two mural paintings of Fernando Amorsolo, The Dance and The History of Music.
+Displayed on opposite sides of the foyer are two mural paintings by National Artist Fernando Amorsolo, titled The Dance and The History of Music.
 Since the 1996 foreclosure, the original murals are in the GSIS Museum and so reproductions were made for the NCCA-led restoration.
-The grillwork in the foyer includes drooping floral balustrade in a geometric Art Deco style, originally wrought by Arcadio Arellano, brother and collaborator of the Met's architect Juan M. Arellano.
+The foyer's grillwork features a drooping floral balustrade in a geometric Art Deco style, originally crafted by Arcadio Arellano, the brother and collaborator of the Met's architect, Juan M. Arellano.